KarenTazayan/DevOps-Immersion-Workshop/Module-GitHub-Copilot/Azure-DevOps/02_Setup_Azure_Pipelines.md

 ```
 After running, I received the following error: No hosted parallelism has been purchased or granted.
 To request a free parallelism grant, please fill out the following form https://aka.ms/azpipelines-parallelism-request
 ```

+# Setting Up an Azure Pipelines Agent with GitHub Copilot

 03_Prompt
 ```